Browsing Sigma Biennial Convention by Issue Date

 (2001-11-10)AIDS is a leading cause of death in adolescent and young adult populations.
 Heterosexual transmission of HIV is the fastest growing mode of infection among women, and minority populations are affected disproportionately. ... -

-Infant feeding decision: What new Mothers have told us
+Infant feeding decision: What new mothers have told us

 (2007-11-04)Objective: To explore the infant feeding decision of new mothers and elicit their perspective regarding breastfeeding.
 Design: Descriptive exploratory.
 Setting: Postpartum units at seven birthing hospitals, including two ... -